 Goal #5: Create a Climate Resilient Waterfront.
 With rising global temperatures, coastal cities such as Boston must prepare for increasing sea levels, more frequent and intense storm events, and heat waves.
 As much of the Downtown waterfront is comprised of historic fill placed at an elevation a few feet above mean high water, and with expected increases in sea level by 2100 ranging from 2.4 to 7.4 feet, the District is vulnerable to sea water inundation.
-The effects of higher seas is already apparent at the ends of Long and Central Wharves which are inundated during storm surges and high-high tide events.
-As the new building infrastructure planned for the District will have an anticipated life span of 50 to 100 years, the implementation of climate smart development principles as part of these projects will be a necessity.
-Opportunities will be explored to integrate climate resiliency with energy conservation measures, such as combined heat and power and district energy system that will allow property owners to save on energy costs and also maintain building functionality during power outages due to storms or inundation.
-The planning effort will allow for a review of anticipated climate change impacts on existing and future built infrastructure and a review of appropriate and practical adaptation strategies.
+The effects of higher seas is already apparent at Long, India and Central Wharves, portions of which are inundated during storm surges and high-high tide events.
+As the new building infrastructure planned for the District will have an anticipated lifespan of 50 to 100 years, the implementation of climate smart development principles as part of these projects will be a necessity.
+Opportunities will be explored to integrate climate resilience with energy conservation measures, such as combined heat and power and district energy system that will allow property owners to save on energy costs and also maintain building functionality during power outages due to storms or inundation.
+The planning effort will advance the priorities of the City's Climate Action Plan and Climate Ready Boston initiative, allowing for a review of anticipated climate change impacts on existing and future built infrastructure and practical climate resilient strategies.